 On the other hand, the story of Tun Kudu, the Sultan Muzzafar Shah's wife, glorifies the Malay "ideal" of feminine self-sacrifice.
 In this case, the uppity grand vizier of Sultan Muzzafar Shah insists that his price for resigning his post is marriage to the Sultan's own wife.

 To make a long story short, Tun Kudu sacrifices her happiness and divorces the Sultan to marry the grand vizier.
 Her actions bode well for Malacca's future, as the next grand vizier (her own brother, Tun Perak) is a visionary who consolidates Malacca's power in the region.

 The Malacca Sultanate Palace is located at the foot of Saint Paul's Hill, conveniently at the end of a walking trail that leads straight from the ruins of Saint Paul's Church on higher ground.
 The immediate vicinity of the Sultanate Palace contains other museums covering the history and culture of Malacca and the Malays: the Stamp Museum, the Islamic Museum of Malacca, and the Malacca Architecture Museum.

 After exploring the interior of the Palace, you can exit at the central staircase again and head straight for the "Forbidden Garden" right across the palace, a botanical garden that purports to replicate the manicured recreational areas reserved for the Sultan's harem.

-Guests must pay an entrance fee of MYR 2 (about 50 US cents, read about money in Malaysia).
+Guests must pay an entrance fee of MYR 5 (about US$1.20, read about money in Malaysia).
 The Palace is open every day except on Mondays, from 9am to 6pm.